hindutva/hindutva.github.io/books/D_AchArya/marATha_rAjpUt_relations_1720-1795/ 2_RAJASTHAN_AND_THE_RAJPUTS.md

 (72) 'The Oxford Hist of India', p.
 419, 'The Cambridge Hist. of India', Vol. IV, p.
 241.

 (73) "If the poorer among them discovered that it took away the bulk of their income and thus rendered it impossible for them to maintain themselves, that was none of his business.
 If they wanted to evade its payment, the way was open to them.
-They could accept the true faith and escape this burden found it too irksome to bear�
+They could accept the true faith and escape this burden found it too irksome to bear"

 If manucci is to be believed, it was Aurangzeb's intention to use it for spreading the Muslim religion among his subjects". - 'The religious policy of the Mughal Emperor's by Sri Ram Sharma, pp. 158,159.